Prolongation and Killing two-tensors: Prolongation

 \subsection{Killing $2$-tensors from Killing $1$-forms}

-We are now in a position to relate the prolongation connection (\ref{our_tricky_prolongation_connection}) on $ \oplus \oplus $ for Killing $2$-tensors on an affine locally symmetric space obtained in Theorem~\ref{prolonged_2-tensors} to the prolongation connection (\ref{Killing_connection}) on $ \oplus $ for Killing $1$-forms obtained in Theorem~\ref{killing_prolongation}.
+We are now in a position to relate the prolongation connection (\ref{our_tricky_prolongation_connection}) on $ \oplus \oplus $ for Killing $2$-tensors obtained in Theorem~\ref{prolonged_2-tensors} to the prolongation connection (\ref{Killing_connection}) on $ \oplus $ for Killing $1$-forms obtained in Theorem~\ref{killing_prolongation}.
 We start by looking at the connection induced by (\ref{Killing_connection}) on its symmetric power: